 Fraud & Misrepresentation:

 The firm has won substantial verdicts and achieved large settlements for franchisees and dealers who bought their businesses on the basis of misrepresentations or who were not told the whole truth when they were signed up.

 Breach of Contract:

-When a franchisor fails to perform its obligations to a franchisee, Dady & Gardner can provide legal assistance to insure that the franchisee does not forfeit any of its rights.
-The firm’s franchise attorneys have been very successful in making sure that franchisors deliver what they promise or in obtaining compensation for franchisees when franchisors do not perform.
+When a franchisor fails to perform its obligations to a franchisee, Dady & Gardner can provide legal assistance to ensure that the franchisee does not forfeit any of its rights.
+The firm’s franchise attorneys have been very successful in making sure that franchisors deliver what they promise and in obtaining compensation for franchisees when franchisors do not perform.

-Contacts: J Michael Dady, Ronald K Gardner, Scott E Korzenowski, John D Holland, Jeffery S Haff, Barbara A Bagdon, Kristy L Miamen, Mark Dady
+Contacts: J Michael Dady, Ronald K Gardner, Scott E Korzenowski, John D Holland, Jeffery S Haff, Kristy L Miamen, J Mark Dady